 Discover in the most scenic way a unique place in Asia.

-Macau might be tiny but it has an incredibly rich cultural history which streches from old European colonial heritage to Chinese modernity.
+Macau might be tiny, but it has an incredibly rich cultural history which stretches from old European colonial heritage to Chinese modernity.

-Showcasing quaint Portuguese architecture, glizting casinos and a futurist skyline, this one-of-a-kind destination, where east meets west, is revealed from a bird’s eye perspective.
+Displaying quaint Portuguese architecture, glittering casinos, and a futurist skyline, this one-of-a-kind destination, where east meets west, is revealed from a bird’s eye perspective.